ucsd-ets/dsmlpstoragecontroller-pyclient/README.md

 Set the values for all of the following environment variables in the development/production environment (values not provided here):
 - DSMLP_STORAGE_CONTROLLER_CA: the absolute file path of the CA
-- DSMLP_STORAGE_CONTROLLER_CERT: the absolute file path of the CERT
+- DSMLP_STORAGE_CONTROLLER_CERT: the absolute file path of the server CERT
-- DSMLP_STORAGE_CONTROLLER_KEY: the absolute file path of the KEY
+- DSMLP_STORAGE_CONTROLLER_KEY: the absolute file path of the server KEY
 - DSMLP_STORAGE_CONTROLLER_PORT: the port for communicating with the gRPC service
 - DSMLP_STORAGE_CONTROLLER_ADDRESS: the address for communicating with the gRPC service
+- DSMLP_STORAGE_CONTROLLER_CLIENT_CERT: the absolute file path of the client CERT
+- DSMLP_STORAGE_CONTROLLER_CLIENT_KEY: the absolute file path of the client KEY

 ## Optional: For Command Line Operations